yhc0211/Lung-Cancer-Replication-Analysis/README.md

 # Introduction

-Code to produce replication analysis for lung cancer.
+Code to produce a model-based replication analysis for lung cancer GWAS summary statistics.